oscar-bender-stone/honors-thesis/source/3_information_systems.typ

   is reflexive and "transitive in a general sense" (WIP).
 ]

-This construction is *information compressing*: we can encode information into a different representation and decode it back computably.
+This construction is *information compressing*: we can compuably encode information into a different representation and computably decode it back.

 Special systems: